-Interstate care arrangements should always be planned processes and there should be a formal planning or review meeting with avenues of appeal available to significant parties.
+Interstate placements should always be planned processes and there should be a formal planning or review meeting with avenues of appeal available to significant parties.
 The planning or review meeting should clearly articulate the case goals and the nature of work to be undertaken with the child and/or family (including reasons for the care arrangement and a child's relocation interstate).

 Unless there are exceptional circumstances, it is a requirement that the sending state conduct child protection and criminal history checks before the assessment request is sent to the receiving state, and include the results of these checks with the material forwarded.

-Child Protection History Checks for prospective interstate carers should be requested from the state where the person currently resides and any other states they have previously lived in.
+Child Protection History Checks for prospective interstate carers should be requested from the state the person currently lives in and any other states they have previously lived in.
 Complete Form 901 Request for Interstate Information/Child Protection History and forward with Form 140 Consent to Interstate Child Protection History Check to the WA ILO via WAInterstateLiaison@communities.wa.gov.au.
 Police criminal record checks are carried out by the Screening Unit – complete Form 395 Record Check Consent Form.

 Child protection workers must complete Form 902 Request for Interstate Placement Assessment (in related resources).
 If a household safety check is required this must be specified and a copy of Form 715 Practical Checklist for Carer and Adoption Applicants (in related resources) must be attached to the request.
 A copy of the child's care plan should be attached to Form 902.
 Information about the child's behaviour and specific needs must be included in the referral to enable a thorough assessment of the carer's capacity to meet the child's needs to be undertaken.
 Child protection workers should attach all relevant specialist reports to help inform the assessment.